-I’m not an engineer or a scientist.
 I’m a linguist, and on this blog I’m “trying to sort through the flood of information in a balanced and pragmatic way”, as a reader put it.

-How I chose the name for this blog
+About the name for this blog

 Let’s start out with the premise that free, responsible people would like to have an accurate map of their world as one of the tools that they could use to assess where they want to invest their time and attention and to set goals and proceed to move to achieve them in a productive manner.
 Most people want to have a happy, productive life.
 They are happy to help others do the same.